avenirs-esr/avenirs-dsav/src/components/interaction/selects/AvMultiselect/AvMultiselect.md

 The `AvMultiselect` consists of:
 - a label - Mandatory (prop `label`)
 - a description - Optional (prop `hint` or slot `hint`)
-- a list, composed of a set of selectable options - Mandatory (prop `options`)
+- a list, composed of a set of selectable options - Mandatory (prop `options` with a label, a value and an optional icon)

 Inside the list:
 - a "select all" or "deselect all" button - Optional (props `selectAll` and `selectAllLabel`)